 You can use the Yandex search operator to refine your desired search result.

-The search engine has features like mobile apps, cloud storage, and translation services.
+The search engine offers features such as mobile apps, cloud storage, and translation services.

 The feature allows you to translate into Russian and listen to native speakers and translators.

-The search engines in this section are privacy-focused, unbiased, and don’t track user activities like Google and Bing.
+The search engines in this section are privacy-focused and unbiased, and they don’t track user activity as Google and Bing do.

-In a rare situation where first-party cookies are set by any of these private search engines, the terms and conditions are set out for understanding, approval, or rejection.
+In a rare case where first-party cookies are set by any of these conservative search engines, the terms and conditions are provided for review and approval or rejection.

 With that said, let’s explore the list…